Dominick1998/Personal-Finance-Management-System/README.md

 - **Comprehensive Error Handling**: Improve user experience by providing clear error messages and logs.
 - **Audit Trail**: Detailed logging of user actions for security and accountability.
 - **Data Export Options**: Export data in various formats like PDF, JSON, etc.
+- **Email Verification for New Users**: Ensure that new users verify their email address before accessing the application.
+- **User Profile Picture Upload**: Allow users to upload and update their profile pictures.
+- **Account Deletion**: Allow users to delete their accounts, with an optional confirmation step.

 ## Tech Stack